 Hope for the best, but prepare for the worst.
 Your emergency kit should include candles and matches (for indoor use), phone numbers for your local utilities, a battery back-up for computers and essential electronic equipment, bottled water, non-perishable food (don’t forget pet food!), blankets and first aid supplies.
 Store your kit in an accessible location.
 And if your family hasn’t established an evacuation plan for flood or fire, make one immediately.

 Follow this simple checklist and you’ll spend the winter safe and snug.
 Your association management company can recommend local professionals to help you winterize your household.
-For additional seasonal tips or to partner with North America’s leading association management company, contact FirstService Residential, today!
+For additional seasonal tips or to partner with North America’s leading association management company, contact FirstService Residential/a>, today!